Distribution Dependent Stochastic Porous Media Equations

 \section{Distribution Dependent SPMEs}

 In this section, we will investigate the strong/weak existence and uniqueness of solutions for a class of DDSPMEs based on the variational setting established in Section 2.
-Firstly, we provide some necessary preparations for the function spaces and operators, and then present some important lemmas which will be used frequently throughout this section.
+First we provide some necessary preparations for the function spaces and operators.